Picture of Gregory M. Anding

 • Asbestos and Occupational Exposure Litigation

-• Serves as National Coordinating Counsel for an international petrochemical company in connection with asbestos and benzene litigation
+• Serves as national coordinating counsel for an international petrochemical company in connection with asbestos and benzene litigation.

-• Serves as National Coordinating Counsel for a national paper manufacturer in connection with asbestos litigation
+• Serves as national coordinating counsel for a national paper manufacturer in connection with asbestos litigation.

-• Representation of major petrochemical companies and paper production facilities in jury trials, case management and the complete work-up of the defense of claims involving both living plaintiffs and wrongful death and survival claims brought by families of deceased contractors and employees who allegedly developed and died from mesothelioma and other asbestos-related diseases as a result of exposure to asbestos-containing products at numerous sites during their careers
+• Representation of major petrochemical companies and paper production facilities in jury trials, case management, and the complete work-up of the defense of claims involving both living plaintiffs and wrongful death and survival claims brought by families of deceased contractors and employees who allegedly developed and died from mesothelioma and other asbestos-related diseases as a result of exposure to asbestos-containing products at numerous sites during their careers.

 • Benzene Litigation

-• Representation of major petrochemical companies in numerous personal injury suits brought by contractors and employees for claims allegedly related to exposure to benzene
+• Representation of major petrochemical companies in numerous personal injury suits brought by contractors and employees for claims allegedly related to exposure to benzene.

-• Representation of major petrochemical companies in the successful exclusion of the plaintiff’s causation expert and corresponding successful motion for summary judgment, dismissing all the plaintiff’s personal injury claims for alleged exposure to benzene
+• Representation of major petrochemical companies in the successful exclusion of the plaintiff’s causation expert and corresponding successful motion for summary judgment, dismissing all the plaintiff’s personal injury claims for alleged exposure to benzene.

 • Expropriation and Land Use

-• Representation of a major energy company in the management of a high-profile 42-inch natural gas pipeline expropriation project from the Haynesville Shale in North Louisiana near Mansfield, Louisiana to Napoleonville, Louisiana involving the acquisition of +250 miles of land through conventional agreement and expropriation litigation, as well as environmental, regulatory and governmental relations issues.
+• Representation of a major energy company in the management of a high-profile 42-inch natural gas pipeline expropriation project from the Haynesville Shale in North Louisiana near Mansfield, Louisiana to Napoleonville, Louisiana involving the acquisition of 250+ miles of land through conventional agreement and expropriation litigation, as well as environmental, regulatory, and governmental relations issues.

-• Representation of a global pipeline company in the successful expropriation of property for the transportation of ethylene to a major polyvinyl chloride facility
+• Representation of a global pipeline company in the successful expropriation of property for the transportation of ethylene to a major polyvinyl chloride facility.

-• Representation of a major petrochemical company in several bench trials for the expropriation of property to construct common carrier pipelines spanning four parishes in south Louisiana
+• Representation of a major petrochemical company in several bench trials for the expropriation of property to construct common carrier pipelines spanning four parishes in south Louisiana.

-• Prevailed in Louisiana Supreme Court landmark decisions establishing the appropriate method for the determination of just compensation in pipeline expropriation cases in Louisiana and route selection criteria
+• Prevailed in Louisiana Supreme Court landmark decisions establishing the appropriate method for the determination of just compensation in pipeline expropriation cases in Louisiana and route selection criteria.

-• Class Action Litigation and Environmental Litigation
+• Product Liability and Class Action Litigation

-• Representation of an international chemical manufacturer in a class certification hearing involving claims brought by crawfish farmers throughout Louisiana for lost crops and resulting profits allegedly caused by crawfish exposure to the client’s insecticide used to treat rice seed
+• Representation of an international chemical manufacturer in a class certification hearing involving claims brought by crawfish farmers throughout Louisiana for lost crops and resulting profits allegedly caused by crawfish exposure to the client’s insecticide used to treat rice seed.

-• Successfully removed several cases to federal court on the basis of a federal officer removal statute for an international rubber producer whose facility was controlled by the federal government during World War II as part of the war effort
+• Successfully removed several cases to federal court on the basis of a federal officer removal statute for an international rubber producer whose facility was controlled by the federal government during World War II as part of the war effort.

 Published Decisions